 I made mango muffins with mangoes, mango muffins with choco chips and vanilla muffins with mango pieces.
 He loved all of them and then the demand was for more.

 Then I thought of mango chocolate cake in zebra cake style.
-Now since it is yellow and brown so can’t call it zebra.
-Hence named it Tiger Cake… But call it by whatever name, it turned out to be super yummy.
-The subtle flavour of mangoes as well as chocolates.
-In one bite you feel it is mango and in the other bite, it’s chocolate.
+Now since it is yellow and brown so can't call it zebra.
+Hence named it Tiger Cake...
+But call it by whatever name, it turned out to be super yummy.
+The subtle flavour of mangoes as well of chocolates.
+In one bite you feel it is mango and in the other bite, it's chocolate.
 This combo is great and worth trying.

 MANGOES: THE ULTIMATE FRUIT